Independent Inca Trail information for visitors to Peru. This is a non-commercial site.

 Service typically includes:

 A maximum group size of 16 persons, Transport to the start of the trek, entrance fees for the Inca Trail and Machu Picchu, Guide, Tents (2 persons per tent), Dining Tent (communal tent where the group will eat meals and for the porters to sleep in at night), Kitchen Tent (to prepare the meals, store the food), Meals (and a cook to prepare them), Porters (to carry just the tents, food, and cooking equipment), Emergency oxygen bottle and basic first aid kit.
-Return to Cusco in the Expedition Class tourist train (current price US$50).
+Return to Ollantaytambo in the Expedition Class tourist train (current price US$78), private bus from Ollantaytambo back to Cusco.

-This service may or may not include: Pick-up from your hotel on the first day of the trek (you may have to take a taxi to the company's office or another pre-arranged meeting point), Bus from the Machu Picchu ruins down to the town of Aguas Calientes after the trek (US$9), Transfer from the train station in Cusco back to your hotel (although a taxi costs less than two dollars).
+This service may or may not include: Pick-up from your hotel on the first day of the trek (you may have to take a taxi to the company's office or another pre-arranged meeting point), Bus from the Machu Picchu ruins down to the town of Aguas Calientes after the trek (US$12).

 Expect to pay more if: